 Rugby Predictions Today

 Our TopBets, rugby experts will provide you with the latest rugby predictions on rugby from across the globe.
 The emphasis will be on the major leagues like the United Rugby Championship (URC), Super Rugby and of course our very own local Currie Cup.
-All the major international tournaments such as the Rugby Championships and the Six Nations will also be covered with our team providing rugby betting tips.
 You can be assured all the big rugby this weekend will be previewed on this page.

-Rugby Predictions for SUNDAY 05 April 2026
+Rugby Predictions for FRIDAY 08 May 2026

 We are committed to finding the best odds for you with the leading rugby betting sites in South Africa